eightBitter/lita-schema/README.md

 Introduction to Schema.org and JSON-LD
 ======================================

-This repo contains all the content used for the LITA webinar I did on Schema.org and JSON-LD.
-The [activity materials](./activityMaterials) folder contains all the materials needed for the actiity session.
-The [extras](./extras) folder contains extra content that supplements the main content of the session.
+This repo contains all the content used for LITA webinars I have done on Schema.org and JSON-LD.
+Each subfolder contains slides for the session, materials for the accompanying activity, and other supplemental materials.